A bound on the primes of bad reduction for CM curves of genus 3: Invariants

-\begin{proof}[Proof of Theorem~\ref{thm:stablebad}] Assume that $C$ has potential good reduction at $\mathfrak{p}$ with $\mathfrak{p}\nmid 6$.
+For the hyperelliptic case: assume that $C$ has potential good reduction at $\mathfrak{p}$ with $\mathfrak{p}\nmid 6$.
 Extend the base field so that $C$ has good reduction, and then take a model $y^2=P(x)\in\OMp[x]$ such that the image of $P(x)$ in $\resfield[x]$ is separable of degree $2g+1$ or $2g+2$, as in Proposition~\ref{prop:hyper}.
 This changes the coefficients, but not the normalized invariant $j = \frac{u}{\Delta^l}$ by the definition of hyperelliptic curve invariants.
 Since $P(x)$ has coefficients in $\OMp$, it follows that $u(P(x))\in\OMp$.
 Also, we have $\Delta(P(x))\in\OMp^*$ by Proposition~\ref{prop:hyper}, hence $j(C)\in\OMp$.
 This contradicts the assumption and, therefore, the theorem follows. \end{proof}

+\begin{remark} Results of Bouw, Koutsianas, Sijsling and Wewers \cite{BKSW} give an alternative proof of Theorem~\ref{thm:stablebad} for Picard curves as follows.
+Numbered results referenced below are from~\cite{BKSW}; some assume $\mathfrak{p}\nmid 3$.